 Skip to main content

-File #: T2025-4214 Version: * Name: Calling on the New York State Department of Health to conduct regular audits of NYPORTS data, and to require hospitals to retroactively fill in missing data.
+File #: Res 1087-2025 Version: Name: Calling on the New York State Department of Health to conduct regular reviews of NYPORTS data, and to require hospitals to retroactively fill in missing data.

 Committee: Committee on Hospitals